 1. Our Services

-1.1.
-We will deliver our Services in accordance with these Terms, the Engagement Letter and any Additional Terms governing the provision of our using reasonable skill and care.
+1.1 We will deliver our Services in accordance with the Services Contract governing the provision of our using reasonable skill and care.

 5. Client Due Diligence and Anti-Money Laundering/Financing of Terrorism Procedures

 5.1 We are required by law to apply certain measures designed to combat money launder-ing and the financing of terrorism.
 We reserve the right to apply such measures in respect of all Services provided to a Client.
 These measures include, but are not limited to, client identification and verification procedures.

 5.2 Prior to providing an engagement letter to a Cli-ent, we will ask the Client to provide appropriate information and evidence to confirm the Client’s identity, and if applicable the identity of anyone on whose behalf the Client is acting.
 If the Client is a corporate or other entity we may also be required to seek evidence as to the identity of the beneficial owner(s) and controller(s) of the entity.
 We may also seek information about matters including source of wealth and source of funds.